A reasoning runtime for software, devices, and machines.

 Build from source.
 Ship from the terminal.

 The runtime is open source — clone, build, run.
 Or grab a pre-built native binary.
-Either way, the cloud workspace and the local CLI talk to the exact same HTTP API.
+The TUI, one-shot CLI, and HTTP server all share the same agents, memory, and event model.

 Read the docs